High School Initiatives

 Spotlighting Justice is a participatory youth collaborative between the Intergroup Dialogue Program and Jenniffer Benedetto’s 10th grade English students at Nottingham High School.
 Spotlighting Justice grows out of student evaluations of the High School Diversity Institute, in which participants indicated a desire for continued engagement and for more opportunities for action.
 Begun in September 2011, Spotlighting Justice provides the space for tenth grade students to learn about and use race, gender, and class as lenses for contributing their voices to the discussions of school reform at their high school.

 As part of their work with Spotlighting Justice, students are learning dialogic skills while developing an understanding of social issues in their community.
 During the 2011-12 school year, students created digital stories to animate social justice concerns in the community, such as inadequate school resourcing.
-Spotlighting Justice students are currently planning a workshop series open to all high school students at Nottingham H.S., including “Spotlighting Justice Presents: An Evening of Black History Then and Now,” featuring student dance, hip-hop, drumming and poetry performances, and “Spotlighting Justice Presents: Change Your Tone,” a workshop to both teach and practice effective communication through dialogue to help prevent fights in school that arise from miscommunication.
+Spotlighting Justice students also planned a workshop series open to all high school students at Nottingham H.S., including “Spotlighting Justice Presents: An Evening of Black History Then and Now,” featuring student dance, hip-hop, drumming and poetry performances, and “Spotlighting Justice Presents: Change Your Tone,” a workshop to both teach and practice effective communication through dialogue to help prevent fights in school that arise from miscommunication.

 For more information, contact A. Wendy Nastasi, Intergroup Dialogue facilitator and graduate researcher.